On Strengthening of the Solar f-mode Prior to Active Region Emergence Using the Fourier-Hankel Analysis: Results

-We observe that the additional active regions overall behave similar to AR 11158.
+We observe that the other active regions behave overall similarly to AR 11158.
 As expected for all ARs, a depression in power at later times occurs, while $\alpha$ increases.
-While all active regions show a strengthened energy $\widetilde{E_f}(\langle t \rangle)$ compared to their quiet-Sun counterparts, not all of them exhibit significant strengthening The main result of $\alpha$ remaining equal to 0 simultaneous to the f-mode energy strengthening is still observed however.
+While all active regions show a strengthened energy $E_f(\langle t \rangle)$ compared to their quiet-Sun counterparts, not all of them exhibit significant strengthening.
+Providing a slightly different tracking rate, as was done for AR 11242, as well as using a disk position offset by two Carrington rotations for the quiet-Sun control region, shows no major deviation from the behavior observed for all other regions.
+The main result of $\alpha$ remaining equal to zero simultaneous to the f-mode energy strengthening is still observed however.